pcollins2USI/SoftwareDevCS483/README.md

 ### Given Figures
 ![](./Picture1.png)<br/>
-*The left side of the picture is the mount point for the device*<br/>
+*The right side of the picture is the mount point for the device*<br/>
 ![](./Picture2.png)<br/>
 *Suggested form layout from the client*<br/>
 ![](./Picture3.png)<br/>